farketmez-app/farketmez-backend/README.md

 # farketmez-backend

-This project contains a Java application that performs internship management functions.
+This project contains a Java application that performs fark etmez functions.
+Our application, which is an event planning website, was made within the scope of a computer engineering graduation project.

 ## Prerequisites